FlankMe/player-ConvNN/README.md

 # player-ConvNN
 **Implementation of a Convolutional Neural Network that applies the deep Q-learning algorithm to play PyGame video games.**
 Specifically, I intended to replicate DeepMind's [paper][3] for a simple arcade game from my GitHub page, [Asteroids][1].
 I ended up making slight variations to DeepMind's implementation (see more below).
-The interesting bit of the code is that the game state is expressed in raw pixel data, whose value estimation requires a CNN.
+The interesting bit of the code is that the game's state is expressed in raw pixel data, whose value estimation requires a CNN.
+Check out the [Youtube video][8] that shows the CNN's behaviour under different degrees of difficulty.

 As inputs, it accepts:
 - `image`: array, image made of raw pixels captured from the game screen;